Your parents/legal guardian can provide you with sufficient resources, for example by paying money into your bank account every month.

 NO – But you can ask the Norwegian authorities to consider their application.
 If the Norwegian authorities refuse residence, they must justify their refusal, which they can only do after extensive research into your personal circumstances.

-NO – She'll be treated the same as any other spouse, so she won't need to register.
+NO – In the Netherlands, she'll be treated the same as any other spouse.

 For a stay of less than 3 months, all she needs is a valid passport (though she might also need a visa, depending which country she's from).